 How can I make my tooth extraction heal faster?

 The best way to speed up your recovery from a tooth extraction is to keep gauze in place to let the area clot and heal.
 Patients should be sure to rest and refrain from touching the open area.
 Patients should also stick to a soft diet, and ice the area when needed.
-Additionally, you have to avoid drinking from a straw or smoking for at least a week after the extraction.
+You also have to avoid drinking from a straw or smoking for at least a week after the extraction.

 What are the do’s and don’ts after tooth extraction?

 If you can’t avoid a sneeze, keep your mouth open to avoid increased pressure.
-Avoid probing the extraction site with your tongue – While it will feel odd to have an open space where you once had a tooth, keep your tongue away from it.
+Avoid probing the extraction site with your tongue.
+While it will feel odd to have an open space where you once had a tooth, keep your tongue away from it.
 This can dislodge a healing clot and increase your risk of dry socket.

 How can I make my tooth extraction heal faster?